TV Alhijrah: History

 By August, TV Alhijrah began to expand its broadcast area at the Northern territory following the launch of its transmitter.

 In October, TV Alhijrah partnered with Peace TV from Dubai, United Arab Emirates to provide Islamic-themed content for mass audiences.

 In November 2012, TV Alhijrah planned to began 24 hours of broadcast, pending the Government's approval.
 At the same time, its viewership average increased to 1.2 million viewers according to a survey by AC Nielsen.

 The channel expand its broadcast area to Melaka and Tampin as early as March 2013.

-The channel introduces its interactive portal in April 2015.
+The channel introduced its interactive portal in April 2015.

 In July 2016, TV Alhijrah's new studio facility, known as the Alhijrah Big Studio (ABS) was launched and began operated on August 2 in Cyberjaya.

 In 2020, TV Alhijrah celebrates 10th anniversary.
 The station also planned to become the host of the inaugural Islamic Media Awards, which was later cancelled.

 In 2021, TV Alhijrah partnered with Palestine TV for news and current affairs partnership.

+TV Alhijrah went on-air for 17 hours on 9 July 2022 in conjunction with the Arafah Day.

+The station launched Wakaf Media in January 2026 to combining the concept of waqf with the Islamic preaching and broadcasting spheres.

+Alhijrah Media Nexus, the station's backup centre, was officially launched on 18 June 2026 and officiated by Minister in the Prime Minister's Department (Religious Affairs), Zulkifli Hasan.
+The new facility is equipped with the Disaster Recovery Centre (DRC), which served as a backup plan and alternative operating site for the network.

 Management

-The station's management team is headed by Namanzee Harris, who become its Chief Executive Officer since 2019 and supervised by the Board of Directors.
+The station's management team is headed by Namanzee Harris, who has bee its chief executive officer since 2019.
+The station is supervised by a board of directors.